Yuri Lowenthal: Acting and production career

 In 2010, Lowenthal starred as the title character in Van Von Hunter, a live-action mockumentary co-directed by Tokyopop founder Stuart Levy, based on the comics of the same name.
 In the film, he plays a sword-swinging barbarian from a fantasy world who is thrown into Earth and is cast in a sword and sorcery movie.
 The film was featured in several film festivals, and was an official selection at Fantasia Film Festival and a special audience award at MockFest 2010.
 Lowenthal won an award for best character at MockFest as well.

 He co-wrote the screenplay for The Arcadian, a film by Dekker Dreyer that was inspired by underground science fiction comics of the 1970s and 1980s.
 In 2015, he joined Wil Wheaton's web series Titansgrave as a starring cast member which he role-plays a character named S'Lethkk.
 The series is broadcast by Geek & Sundry.
 In 2016, he starred as Glenn Lauder in the Keith Arem-produced film The Phoenix Incident, about four guys who were trying to follow the Phoenix lights UFO sighting and end up being attacked by the aliens.
 The film received awards and nominations at film festivals.
 He is slated to participate in an independent film called Any Bullet Will Do which stars Mark Ryan and was filmed in Montana.

 He and Platt co-authored the book Voice-Over Voice Actor: What It's Like Behind the Mic, released in 2010.
 He also co-authored the comedy-noir novella Tough City with Keith Ikeda-Barry as part of a 72-hour novel writing contest.
 It was released in 2013.
 In 2016, he released the novella as a weekly podcast series.

 Personal life

 Lowenthal met actress Tara Platt on an NYU grad film where they played opposite each other in a romantic comedy film called Model Chaser.
 Six months into their relationship, Lowenthal helped Platt do a cross-country move to Los Angeles so that Platt could participate in auditions there for new TV shows.
 He had originally planned to fly back after the move, but midway through the trip he proposed to her in Bowling Green, Ohio, and they married in Las Vegas in 2001.
 They founded a company called Monkey Kingdom Productions in 2004.
 Their son was born in 2016.

-When asked about his ethnic background, Lowenthal has tweeted that he is a "Tennessee Jew", and has mentioned being Jewish on various media.
+Lowenthal has described himself as a "Tennessee Jew".